Rabbit Rescues Owners from Deadly Gas Leak

 At 2:30 in the morning on November 16th, Pruett said she awoke to Blazer “walking on my face and making noises like a horn was stuck in her nose.”
 Pruett immediately smelled the gas leak.
 She woke her husband and together with Blazer they fled the house.
 This is what you should do if you are ever unfortunate enough to find yourself in such a position.
 It is important to contact a service offering leak detection Melbourne to confirm if your fears were correct.

 Pruett explained that Blazer has free reign of the house, much like a dog or cat, and has a litter box and pet stairs that lead up to the couple’s bed.
 She said that Blazer usually only comes up onto the bed during the day, when the couple are awake.

 Firefighters determined the cause of the leak was from a faulty stove installation.
+If you fear that you have a gas leak of your own then it would make sense to contact Best San Diego Leak Detection urgently.
 “It is lucky that they got out alive.
 Leaks like this are often fatal either due to death from toxicity of the gas or an explosion,” said Bridgeton City fireman Steve Chambers.
 Firemen were able to stop the gas Saturday night and the Pruetts and their rescue rabbit, Blazer, returned home Sunday after the fumes aired out.